JamieS56/Milestone-Project-4/README.md

 ### Owner Goals:

+1. Have a Website that tells people about the club.
-1. Be able to save data about games and players.
+2. Be able to save data about games and players.
-2. Have an easily accessible and easy to use ticket system.
+3. Have an easily accessible and easy to use ticket system.

 ### Customer Goals:

 1. Be able to book tickets.
-2. Be able to see the dates and times of games.
+2. Be able to see when games are and the scores of previous games.
 3. See player stats.
 4. Not have to put in my details every time I pay for tickets.
 5. Not have to create an account to use the service.
 6. See my previously booked tickets.
-7. Be able to view the scores of previous games.

 ### My Goals:

 1. Have a responsive website.
 2. Player carousel on home page.
-3. Base functionality e.g. creating, editing and deleting data works without any problems.
+3. Base functionality e.g. creating editing and deleting data works without any problems.
 4. Automatic email on booking.

 ## UX